AlgebraicJulia/Catlab.jl/docs/src/devdocs/style.md

 See the official [Julia style guide](https://docs.julialang.org/en/v1/manual/style-guide/) for general guidelines but note the following additions and exceptions:

 - Indent width is **2 spaces**.
 For VSCode, go to settings and set `Editor: Tab Size` to 2.
 - Try to avoid lines longer than **80 characters**.
 Occasionally it may be convenient to go over slightly, but never do so egregiously.
-To hard wrap docstrings in VSCode, the extension [Rewrap](https://marketplace.visualstudio.com/items?itemName=stkb.rewrap) provides the keybinding `Alt+Q` (as in Emacs).
+To hard wrap docstrings in VSCode, the extension [Rewrap](https://marketplace.visualstudio.com/items?itemName=stkb.rewrap) adds the keybinding `Alt+Q` (as in Emacs).
 - Introduce a new struct when many (≥3) functions have overlapping arguments that are common aspects of a shared concept
 - Catlab uses modules more often than most Julia packages.
 While this may be idiosyncratic, it helps keep different components of Catlab isolated, which will be useful in the future when we spin out modules as their own packages.
 - Prefer accessor and mutator functions (e.g. `dom(f)`) over direct manipulation of struct fields or keys (e.g. `f.dom`), especially when the functions already exist.
 This convention supports writing generic code and makes it easier to change data structure internals without breaking existing code.